petterh/react-native-android-activity/README.md

 * Run `yarn` to download dependencies
 * For Android development (using Windows, Mac or Linux), install [Android Studio](https://developer.android.com/studio/install.html) (follow instructions [on this page](https://facebook.github.io/react-native/docs/getting-started.html)).
 * For iOS development (Mac only), install [Xcode](https://developer.apple.com/xcode/).
-* By default, the debug build of the app loads the JS bundle from your dev box, so start a packager:
+* By default, the debug build of the app loads the JS bundle from your dev box, so start a bundler:
   ```cmd
   yarn start
   ```

-* Android
+### Android

 * Connect an Android device via USB, or use an emulator.
 [Don't forget to enable USB Debugging in Developer options](https://developer.android.com/studio/run/device).
 * Open the app in Android Studio and run it.
 * If this fails with the message "Could not get BatchedBridge, make sure your bundle is packaged correctly", your packager is likely not running.
 * If it complains about connecting to the dev server, run `adb reverse tcp:8081 tcp:8081`
 * If it crashes while opening the ReactNative controls, try to modify the following phone settings:
 **Android Settings -> Apps -> Settings once again (the gear) to go to Configure Apps view -> Draw over other apps -> Allow React Native Android Activity Demo to draw over other apps**.
 (The demo app *should* ask for this automatically, though.)
 * To embed the bundle in the apk (and not have to run the packager), do two changes:
   * In `MainApplication`, make `getUseDeveloperSupport` return `false`.
   * In `app/build.gradle`, set `bundleInDebug: true`.

-* iOS
+### iOS

 * Open the xOS project in Xcode and run it.
+This automatically starts a bundler.

 <!-- markdownlint-enable MD031 -->